nkkize/nkkize.github.io/_posts/2020-09-15-web-storage-hacks-monkey-patching-localStorage-and-sessionStorage-for-insight.md

   })();
 </script>
 ```
-In this code:

-We save the original setItem method in _setItemStorage to preserve the original functionality.
-We override the setItem method of the Storage prototype.
-This method is used to set data in localStorage and sessionStorage.
+In this code, we save the original `setItem` method in `_setItemStorage` to preserve the original functionality.
+We override the `setItem` method of the Storage prototype.
 Inside the overridden setItem method, we check whether the storage being used is localStorage or sessionStorage and log the key-value pairs accordingly.
-Finally, we call the original _setItemStorage method with the provided arguments, preserving the original behavior of setting the key-value pair in the storage.
+Finally, we call the original `_setItemStorage` method with the provided arguments, preserving the original behavior of setting the key-value pair in the storage.

 With this basic understanding of monkey patching, let's move on to how you can use it to enhance your web storage.